Ouranosinc/xclim/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `xclim`'s structure makes it easy to create and register new user-defined indices and indicators.
-For the general implementation of indices and their wrapping into indicators, refer to
-:ref:`notebooks/extendxclim:Extending xclim`  and  :ref:`notebooks/customize:Customizing and controlling xclim`.
+For the general implementation of indices and their wrapping into indicators, refer to :ref:`notebooks/extendxclim:Extending xclim` and :ref:`notebooks/customize:Customizing and controlling xclim`.

-Look through the GitHub issues for features.
-Anything tagged with "enhancement"
-and "help wanted" is open to whoever wants to implement it.
+Look through the GitHub issues for features; Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 General to-do list for implementing a new Indicator: